 I received an email from Vladimir Bazelkov, the founder/designer of Audio Mirror, who wanted to know if I would be interested in reviewing his new reference level NOS R-2 ladder tube-based DAC, the Tubadour III NOS SE, which retails for $2500.
-Based on my above-stated experiences and personal taste in digital front-ends it was no surprise that I was quite interested in reviewing it.
-Mr. Bazelkov had a long history in tube-based high-end electronics in his homeland of Bulgaria, and come to the U.S. in 2000 and started his Audio Mirror company that is now located in Eden Prairie, MN.
+Based on my above-stated experiences and personal taste in digital front-ends, it was no surprise that I was quite interested in reviewing it.
+Mr. Bazelkov had a long history in tube-based high-end electronics in his homeland of Bulgaria, and he came to the U.S. in 2000 and started his Audio Mirror company, which is now located in Eden Prairie, MN.
 I was aware of his company for two reasons.
-First, on many audio websites, he had received many compliments regarding his tube-based equipment and excellent customer service.
-Second, the highly respected “tube maven” reviewer, Dick Olsher had in 2018 reviewed the Audio Mirror Reflection 45W SET Monoblock amplifier for The Absolute Sound magazine and raved about its performance, build quality, and it’s a very reasonable price compared to other much more expensive, but not better-sounding competition.
+First, on many audio websites, he received many compliments regarding his tube-based equipment and excellent customer service.
+Second, the highly respected “tube maven” reviewer Dick Olsher had 2018 reviewed the Audio Mirror Reflection 45W SET Monoblock amplifier for The Absolute Sound magazine and raved about its performance, build quality, and it’s a very reasonable price compared to other much more expensive but not better-sounding competition.
 There are two versions of the Tubadour DAC.
 The Tubadour III sells for $1,500.
-It is based on the same DAC chipset and overall topography as its more upscale sibling the Tubadour III SE.
+It is based on the same DAC chipset and overall topography as its more upscale sibling, the Tubadour III SE.

 So, what does the upcharge of $1,000 get you in the Tubadour III SE?
 Plenty, based on the following additions and upgrades:

 2) Z-Foil “naked” Vishay resistors in the IV and tube section.